Phingask, Aberdeenshire

 Depending on your needs there are camp sites or cabins with or without an en-suite.
 The campsites are shady and lawn while the cabins are clean and comfortable.
 Camp kitchen, BBQ, laundry, showers and restrooms are some of the standard facilities that are included in the premises.
 Nearby you will find a bakery, a restaurant, a general store, a surf shop, a playground, a tennis court and more to entertain yourself.
 Through June and July, whale watchers bring their binoculars in hope of catching a glimpse of the whales that migrate to the warm Southern ocean.

-Klamath River is a beautiful beach near Klamath, Del Norte County, California, USA.
+Wilson Creek Beach is located near Klamath, Del Norte County, California, USA.

 Adelaide, the liveliest city in Australia, is the capital of South Australia state.
 The city is situated on the Adelaide Plains and more specifically at the north side of Fleurieu Peninsula.
 The city is built next to Torrens River and is surrounded by the Mount Lofty Ranges and the Gulf St Vincent.

-Adelaide, the liveliest city in Australia, is the capital of South Australia state.
-It is situated on the Adelaide Plains and more specifically at the north side of Fleurieu Peninsula.
-It is built next to Torrens River and is surrounded by the Mount Lofty Ranges and the Gulf St Vincent.
-Fox Creek is situated at 34.8 km/21.6 mi from Adelaide CBD.
+Adelaide, the liveliest city in Australia, is the capital of South Australia state and is situated on the Adelaide Plains and more specifically at the north side of Fleurieu Peninsula.
+The city is built next to Torrens River and is surrounded by the Mount Lofty Ranges and the Gulf St Vincent.
+The climate is considered to be Mediterranean, with dry and hot summers when temperatures can reach up to 42°C/107.60°F, and humid and cool winters with frequent rainfalls.

 Adelaide, the liveliest city in Australia, is the capital of South Australia state.
 The city is situated on the Adelaide Plains and more specifically at the north side of Fleurieu Peninsula.
 The city is built next to Torrens River and is surrounded by the Mount Lofty Ranges and the Gulf St Vincent.